Infinite volume Gibbs states and metastates of the random field mean-field spherical model: Main results

 \end{lemma}

-For the full proof, see \cref{asymp_analysis}. \\ \\ It thus follows that the convergence properties of the weights $W_n^{\beta,J,h, \pm}$ determine the limiting structure of the FVGS.
+For the full proof, see \Cref{asymp_analysis}. \\ \\ It thus follows that the convergence properties of the weights $W_n^{\beta,J,h, \pm}$ determine the limiting structure of the FVGS.
 By rearranging the form of the weights, we see that

-To resolve the convergence properties, we introduce a sequence of local maximizing points $\{ z_n^* \}_{n \in \mathbb{N}}$ such that each $z_n^*$ is a local maximizing point of $\psi_n^{\beta,J,h}$, $z_n^*$ satisfies the critical point equation $\nabla \psi_n^{\beta,J,h} (z_n^*) = 0$, and $z_n^* \to z^*$ in the limit as $n \to \infty$, where $z^*$ is a global maximizing point of $\psi^{\beta,J,m}$, see \cref{max_seq} for the construction.
-From the proof presented for \cref{max_point2}, we know that the Hessian $H[\psi^{\beta,J,m}]$ of $\psi^{\beta,J,m}$ is negative definite at the points $z^\pm$.
+To resolve the convergence properties, we introduce a sequence of local maximizing points $\{ z_n^* \}_{n \in \mathbb{N}}$ such that each $z_n^*$ is a local maximizing point of $\psi_n^{\beta,J,h}$, $z_n^*$ satisfies the critical point equation $\nabla \psi_n^{\beta,J,h} (z_n^*) = 0$, and $z_n^* \to z^*$ in the limit as $n \to \infty$, where $z^*$ is a global maximizing point of $\psi^{\beta,J,m}$, see \Cref{max_seq} for the construction.
+From the proof presented for \Cref{max_point2}, we know that the Hessian $H[\psi^{\beta,J,m}]$ of $\psi^{\beta,J,m}$ is negative definite at the points $z^\pm$.
 With these observations, we show that

 where $\{ z_n^\pm\}_{n \in \mathbb{N}}$ is the collection of local maximizing points in their own respective quadrants of $B(0,1)$.
-The proof, see \cref{laplace_asymp}, is essentially a modification of a similar proof for Laplace-type integrals which can be found in \cite[chapter 2]{Wong2001}.
-The idea and method of constructing sequences of local maximizing points in this way is a model specific adaptation of the same method presented in \cite{Matos1991} \cite{Matos1992}. \\ \\ In the following exposition, we will present a series of results concerning the rates of convergence of various quantities present in these calculations.
+The proof, see \Cref{laplace_asymp}, is essentially a modification of a similar proof for Laplace-type integrals which can be found in \cite[Chapter 2]{Wong2001}.
+The idea and method of constructing sequences of local maximizing points in this way is a model specific adaptation of the same method presented in \cite{Matos1991} \cite{Matos1992}. \\ \\ Let us also remark that all of the proofs that are presented in \Cref{asymp_analysis} use the same notation and sequence of local maximizing points $\{ z_n^* \}_{n \in \mathbb{N}}$, and that the proofs and techniques presented here are only valid when the Hessian of $\psi^{\beta,J,m}$ at $z^*$ is negative definite.
+This point is also emphasized below the proof of \Cref{max_seq}. \\ \\ In the following exposition, we will present a series of results concerning the rates of convergence of various quantities present in these calculations.
 We will use the symbol $\approx$ to imply that the results hold in the large $n$ limit with a suitable error term for the desired application.
 In this notation, the weights satisfy

 Using the critical point equations, we show that the local maximizing points satisfy